Lantern acquired in April 2003.

 This is the Z9454's predecessor - probably dating from the late 1950s or early 1960s.
 Although both lanterns could be described as being 'similar' in appearance, they both have a lot of differences in design - probably the most obvious of these differences is the shape of the bowl - where this lantern has a flat-bottomed bowl, the Z9454 has a bowl that resembles a triangle when looked at straight-on.

 Despite being quite an elderly lantern, the Z9450 is in excellent condition - it hasn't even been drilled for a photocell.
-The bowl has gone slightly cloudy, but the lamp can still be seen inside.
-The canopy on this lantern is much more interesting than the one of the Z9454 - however, it is much heavier as well.
+The bowl has become slightly cloudy, but the lamp can still be seen inside.
+The canopy on this lantern is stepped, whereas on the Z9454, it follows a single curve.
+The Z9450's canopy is noticeably heavier as well.
 The two bowl toggles make the bowl fit very tightly to the gasket inside the canopy.

 The underside of the bowl is flat, rather than having a sharp curve, which the Z9454's one has.
 The only real damage to the lantern can be seen here - the refractor panel on the 'hinged' side of the bowl is cracked.